 Lanigan is correct to encourage skepticism of antibiotics.
 However, this distrust should only apply to whether doctors are correctly prescribing the medication.
 When used appropriately, the treatment has saved a countless number of lives, as explained by the peer-reviewed journal Pharmacy and Therapeutics.
 Penicillin alone has prevented over 200 million deaths worldwide.

 As reported by Liberty Nation, physicians may frequently overprescribe painkillers, contributing to the opioid epidemic currently ravaging the nation.
 However, there are numerous situations in which opioids are necessary for enhancing the quality of life, such as discomfort that inhibits adequate performance of daily activities.

 Ice is the most effective anti-inflammatory and pain relief for my kids.
 You don’t see them popping pills.
 But there’s no money for the pharmaceutical industry in frozen water, so they encourage people to take drugs.

 Who would have thought?
 How may those suffering from the debilitating agony of terminal cancer find relief?
 Cure it with ice!
 The radical lunacy employed by the chiropractor should spur skepticism.

 Regardless of the level of education, confidence, or eloquence, all individuals are capable of spewing misinformation, whether deceitfully or due to ignorance.
 The anecdotal evidence promoted by Lanigan is dangerous, with scientific findings only pointing to the contrary of his statements.
 His words of advice to heed, however, are for people to do their research.
-Only then will society be prepared to reject blatant fallacies.We value your comments!
-Please weigh in on our comment section below.
+Only then will society be prepared to reject blatant fallacies.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com